My fitness clients are often skeptical when I tell them that they only need a pair of dumbbells to complete leg-day exercises.

 - Repeat the motion about 12 times before placing your other feet on the bench.

 The goblet squat is an exercise that I always recommend to my clients, newbies and advanced alike.

-The good thing with this dumbbell leg workout is that it's a full-body workout, although it majorly targets the lower body muscle groups in a compound manner.
+The good thing about this dumbbell leg workout is that it's a full-body workout, although it primarily targets the lower body muscle groups in a compound manner.